fmenabe/python-clg/doc/source/configuration.rst

 parsers
 ~~~~~~~
-This is a hash whose keys are the name of subcommands and values the
+This is a dictionnary whose keys are the name of subcommands and values the
 configuration of the command.
+The configuration of a command is the same
+configuration of a parser (`options`, `args`, `groups`, `subparsers`, ...).

 required